fractastical/ar/app/playlist/README.md

     raised: you will need to change the patterns to refer to different files.

  3. If a pattern does not match any file, an error will be raised.

-To create a playlist, simply create a new file in the "Templates" folder, place a `title` expression inside the file, then add an `include` or `playlist` expression (or both): that's it!
-Now just run the program as specified in "How to run".

 Including other playlists